 In other words, a Historic District is a neighborhood, or series of neighborhoods, which can be tied together through common characteristics–including architectural style, historic period of occupation, ethnic affiliation, or occupational use.

-The Town of Freeport is generously providing funding for the project.
-The results will be made available to the Town Planner’s office and to the Town Council for long-term planning in Freeport.
+The Town of Freeport generously provided funding for the project.
+The results of the project are available to the Town Planner’s office and to the Town Council for the long-term planning in Freeport.

 The HHD covers some 3,000 acres in the area of Freeport surrounding the Harraseeket River.
 It includes the communities of South Freeport, Mast Landing and Porter’s Landing, as well as Staples Point and Wolfe’s Neck.
 A notable exclusion is Flying Point.
 The boundaries of the HHD were established in 1977, when the district was submitted to the National Register for inclusion, and are precise, discriminating between individual properties.

 FHS was responsible for establishing the boundaries of the district in 1977.
 The boundaries were chosen to create an area that met the criteria of the National Register, i.e. an area with unifying characteristics.
 In this case, the unifying feature of the district is the relationship with the Harraseeket River, whether that be through saltwater farming, brickmaking, the mast trade, or shipbuilding.
 Flying Point, for example, was considered a distinct community with a different history which could merit inclusion in a separate district.